In Japan, efforts afoot to win hearts, and votes, of the alienated young | Politics

 The disconnect means that in elections over the past decade only a third of young voters turned out, and some analysts fear participation in the upcoming Oct.
 31 poll could be the lowest in post-war history.
 "In this situation, young peoples' voices won't be reflected in politics," said Nojo, 23 and a graduate student.

+That the ruling Liberal Democratic Party (LDP), which is on track to suffer hefty losses in this election, has held power for all but a brief period over the last six decades also creates a sense change is impossible.
 "I don't go to vote because there's just no feeling it's connected to my life," said Takuto Nanga, 22 and a comic illustrator.
 "Even if the top changes, there'll still be problems like in the past."

-SOCIAL MEDIA
+SOCIAL MEDIA For women, things are especially bad.
+Only 9.7% of LDP candidates are women, with 7.5% for coalition partner Komeito.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)